gronostajo/drill2/CONTRIBUTING.md

 Output files are created in the `build` folder.

-Tips:
+### Tips

-- Don't add new files to the `index.html` header, appcache manifest or Karma configuration - they are automatically updated by `gulp` when building app.
+- Don't add new files to the `index.html` header, appcache manifest or Karma configuration - update `gulpfile.coffee` instead.
 - If you're getting weird error messages, you may have to install new packages.
-Just run `npm install && bower install` and have a tea.
+Just run `npm install` and have a tea.